Fewer Americans listing inflation as top issue in elections: survey

 Even as fewer Americans placed inflation at the top of their list of concerns, it remained the issue most frequently cited as being “top of mind,” ahead of abortion and health care, according to the poll.

-However, the issue of abortion gained ground on inflation: The portion of respondents listing it as their top election issue rose slightly from 18 percent in July to 22 percent in September, the poll found.
+However, the issue of abortion gained ground on inflation, as the portion of respondents listing it as their top election issue rose slightly from 18 percent in July to 22 percent in September, the poll found.

 After the Supreme Court overturned Roe v.
 Wade in June, 61 percent of respondents said the decision made them more likely to vote in November’s elections.
 This number had decreased slightly by the September poll, with 58 percent saying the decision encouraged them to vote.